Security Vulnerabilities & Attack Surface

 Vector Method Detection

-10.4 DNS Exfiltration Encode data in DNS queries (data.attacker.com) No detection exists -- DNS queries are invisible to Claude Code
+22. DNS Exfiltration (no detection) Encode data in DNS queries (data.attacker.com) No detection exists -- DNS queries are invisible to Claude Code

 Mitigation